 - Data analytics, social and biological networks, machine learning, robotics

-- Large scale and streaming data sciences
+- Large scale and streaming data, and video analytics

-- Behavioral and unmanned robotics
+- Behavioral and unmanned robotics and autonomy

 - Compressive sensing, signal/image processing, and communication